1. What is apposition?

 Apposition consists of placing two noun phrases side by side, which refer to the same thing in a sentence.
 The second element is an appositive.

-Apposition and Appositive in English: difinition, examples, and punctuation rules
+Apposition and Appositive in English: definition, examples, and punctuation rules

 Apposition and appositive